-Baddiel and Skinner weren't random choices by the FA to write the official England song for the Euro 96 tournament - the double act hosted a popular football show called Fantasy Football at the time.
+Baddiel and Skinner weren't random choices - they hosted a popular TV show called Fantasy Football at the time.

-In a 5 Live show about the song, David Baddiel said that they wanted to write something "that actually reflects what it's like to be an England fan".
+Speaking in a BBC Radio 5 Live show about the track, Baddiel said they'd wanted to write an anthem "that actually reflects what it's like to be an England fan".

-He said Frank Skinner described it as a "bittersweet love song to the England team".
+He said Frank Skinner had described it as a "bittersweet love song to the England team".

-It's true - the opening verse of Three Lions, with the lyrics "England's gonna throw it away, gonna blow it away" encapsulates a lifetime of disappointments as an England fan.
+The opening verse of Three Lions, with the lyrics "England's gonna throw it away, gonna blow it away," encapsulates a lifetime of disappointments as an England fan.

-But it's the chorus that you hear sung in streets, bars and pubs up and down the country when the team wins.
+But when the team wins, it's the chorus that you hear sung in streets, bars and pubs up and down the country: "It's coming home."

-"This is a song about how we've lost so often - and yet it's a song we want to sing," says Baddiel.
+"This is a song about how we've lost so often - and yet it's a song we want to sing," said Baddiel.

 "And then the crowd really really sang it.
 That was when I knew we'd got something special."